 When we consider the emerging class of low-global warming potential (GWP) refrigerants, the natural alternative CO2 (or R-744) already has a seat at the commercial refrigeration table.
 CO2 has been used successfully in global refrigeration applications for more than two decades, yet it’s still in the early stages of adoption in the U.S. But as refrigerant regulations and sustainability objectives continue to drive supermarket refrigeration decisions, CO2 transcritical booster (TCB) systems are poised to play a much larger role.
-As part of our Journey to Lower-GWP Refrigerants E360 Webinar series, Brent Cheshire, Emerson’s manager of end user services, and I discussed strategies for Navigating the CO2 Refrigeration Landscape and shared learnings from our firsthand experiences and research on CO2 TCB systems
+As part of our Journey to Lower-GWP Refrigerants E360 Webinar series, Brent Cheshire, Copeland’s manager of end user services, and I discussed strategies for Navigating the CO2 Refrigeration Landscape and shared learnings from our firsthand experiences and research on CO2 TCB systems

 Conditions favorable for growth

 To date, CO2 has found a niche primarily in large centralized systems, such as those used in supermarkets.
 With a GWP of 1 and zero ozone depletion potential (ODP), the A1 R-744 can be used in higher charges without introducing the same environmental concerns as legacy, high-GWP hydrofluorocarbon (HFC) refrigerants.